-multi-group code that allows core translational motion by introducing a Cartesian-like grid in the inner core and, hence, that is capable of investigating the core-oscillation/acoustic mechanism.
-Figure 12 gives an example of such a grid.
+For these simulations, we have used the two-dimensional multi-group, multi-neutrino-species, flux-limited diffusion (MGFLD) variant of the code VULCAN/2D [22,23,32,36,41-44].
+This is currently the only extant 2D, multi-group code that allows core translational motion by introducing a Cartesian-like grid in the inner core and, hence, that is capable of investigating the core-oscillation/acoustic mechanism.
+Fig. 12 gives an example of such a grid.
 Note the transition "nodes" at the juncture between the inner and outer griddings.
 VULCAN/2D is still the only extant supernova code to perform 2D (not "ray-by-ray") multi-group transport with general gravity all the way to the center.
-Due to the finite-difference character of 2D codes that employ spherical coordinates all the way to the center, to the singularity in those coordinates at that center, and to the reflecting boundary condition frequently imposed at this center, spherical-coordinate codes are likely to inhibit core translational motions artificially and, hence, to inhibit the $\ell=1$ g-modes that are central to the mechanism we have identified.
-Be that as it may, there are many caveats to our study the reader should keep in mind: 1) Our calculations are Newtonian and not general-relativistic; 2) We employ an approximate (MGFLD, not multi-angle) multi-group transport algorithm in the neutrino sector; 3) Numerical errors are bound to have accumulated due to the need to calculate for $\sim 1,000,000$ timesteps for each progenitor; 4) The initial seed perturbations are unknown (and unknowable?); 5) We are performing the calculations in 2D, not 3D; 6) The Doppler-shift terms in the transport equation have been dropped.
-While these velocity-dependent terms are very different in the laboratory-frame formulation (45) we have adopted than in the comoving frame formulation of Buras et al. (2), they should nevertheless be incorporated; 7) We have used only 16 energy groups; using more (≥ 20) is preferred (46); 8) The transition in the grid from Cartesian-like to spherical coordinates introduces slight artifacts in the flow at the associated topological junctures.
-The spatial resolution in the center is good, but can be improved on the outside exterior to ~ 200 km; and 9) The opacities employed are sophisticated (47), but the neutrino-matter correlation effects at higher densities need a second look.
+Due to the finite-difference character of 2D codes that employ spherical coordinates all the way to the center, to the singularity in those coordinates at that center, and to the reflecting boundary condition frequently imposed at this center, sphericalcoordinate codes are likely to inhibit core translational motions artificially and, hence, to inhibit the $\ell=1$ g-modes that are central to the mechanism we have identified.
+Be that as it may, there are many caveats to our study the reader should keep in mind: (1) Our calculations are Newtonian and not general-relativistic; (2) We employ an approximate (MGFLD, not multi-angle) multi-group transport algorithm in the neutrino sector; (3) Numerical errors are bound to have accumulated due to the need to calculate for ~1,000,000 timesteps for each progenitor; (4) The initial seed perturbations are unknown (and unknowable?); (5) We are performing the calculations in 2D, not 3D; (6) The Dopplershift terms in the transport equation have been dropped.
+While these velocity-dependent terms are very different in the laboratory-frame formulation [45] we have adopted than in the comoving frame formulation of Buras et al. [2], they should nevertheless be incorporated; (7) We have used only 16 energy groups; using more (≥20) is preferred [46]; (8) The transition in the grid from Cartesian-like to spherical coordinates introduces slight artifacts in the flow at the associated topological junctures.
+The spatial resolution in the center is good, but can be improved on the outside exterior to ~ 200 km; and (9) The opacities employed are sophisticated [47], but the neutrino-matter correlation effects at higher densities need a second look.

 Importantly, the flow is fundamentally chaotic and a precise mapping between initial configuration and final outcome is not possible.
 This multi-dimensional radiation/hydrodynamical problem is quintessentially meteorological in character.
 Nevertheless, ours are the first calculations to explore the novel core oscillation/acoustic mechanism and to venture into the late-time behavior of multi-D core collapse with multi-D core motions and multi-D/multi-group transport.
-What the actual and relative contributions of sound and neutrinos are to the supernova phenomenon as a function of progenitor remains to be determined and will require even more sophisticated numerical tools than we
+What the actual and relative contributions of sound and neutrinos are to the supernova phenomenon as a function of progenitor remains to be determined and will require even more sophisticated numerical tools than we have applied to date to reach a definitive answer.
+It may be that the neutrino mechanism still obtains in the generic case and that the resulting earlier explosion aborts the acoustic mechanism.

-Fig. 12.- Illustration of the VULCAN/2D unstructured grid in the central region where it transitions from spherical-polar (red) to Cartesian (black).
-The spherical-polar region extends from the transition radius at 20 km out to a maximum radius, with at least 141 logarithmically-spaced points.
-A relaxation method is used to construct the node positions in the inner region, starting with 40 equally-spaced points.
+Fig. 12.
+Illustration of the VULCAN/2D unstructured grid in the central region where it transitions from spherical-polar (red) to Cartesian (black).
+The spherical-polar region extends from the transition radius at 20 km out to a maximum radius, with at least 141 logarithmically spaced points.
+A relaxation method is used to construct the node positions in the inner region, starting with 40 equally spaced points.